Creating a local historic district can

 Specifically inappropriate building alterations, such as removal of all that Victorian gingerbread that makes your neighborhood distinctive, would be prohibited.
 At the other end of the spectrum, making your Sears-Roebuck purchased house kit into a Georgian colonial also will be prohibited.

 Fake history retrofits will be highly discouraged, and out-of-character buildings shouldn't be added as infill.
-Who wants to see a 1950s California ranch among the one-and-a half-story cottages?
+Who wants to see a 1950s California ranch among the one-and-a half-story cottages, or vice versa?
 Even worse, sometimes a builder even wants to build two or three blocks of up-to-the-minute homes among the cottages.

 For a good resource on why a historic home might make sense for someone you're trying to convince, see the all-around national historic preservation organization, the National Trust for Historic Preservation.